MSUSEL/msusel-snort-network-quality/README.md

           * “nc 127.0.0.1 4444” establishes a connection to the local machine (127.0.0.1) on port 4444.
           * “< file_to_send.txt” uses input redirection (<) to read data from the file named file_to_send.txt and sends through the established connection.
   8. Stop Snort
-     * End Snort with holding the command button and pressing "c" on the keyboard.
+     * End Snort by holding the command button and pressing "c" on the keyboard.
      * Check the alert_fast.txt output log.

 ### Running Snort